ispras/utopia-hls/README.md

 umain hls --config ~/utopia-user/config.json --out-sv ~/outFile.sv --out-dfcir ~/outFile2.mlir -a
 ```

-`sim` mode is used to simulate the provided DFCxx kernel.
+`sim` mode is used to simulate the input DFCxx kernel.
 The list of arguments for `sim`-mode is presented below:

 * `-h,--help`: *optional* flag; used to print the help-message about other arguments.
 * `--in <PATH>`: *optional* filesystem-path option; used to specify the input file for simulation data (default: `sim.txt`).
 Its format is presented in `docs/simulation.md`.